 What is involved in adoption?
 What feelings and emotions are incurred during the adoption decision and then the adoption process?
 Many of the emotions will involve the uncertainties, the many unknowns, the frustrations, the highs and lows, and possibly the heartbreak and love of the adoption process.

 I have a friend that says, “While friends come and go, your siblings are always there.”
 I definitely support that statement.
-Siblings form a special relationship, share emotions, and share their lives.
+Siblings from a special relationship, share emotions and share their lives.
 It is a relationship that one cannot go out and “find.”
 So how important is it to keep siblings together during the adoption process?

-Personally, I did not have any siblings, but growing up, I always wanted a brother or sister and often asked my parents for one.
+Personally, I did not have any siblings but growing up, I always wanted a brother or sister and often asked my parents for one.
 All my friends had brothers or sisters, and it seemed then that a family required more than one child.
 I wanted a playmate, someone that was always there.
-Reflecting back, however, I realize that family is not determined by the number of siblings.
+Reflecting, however, I realize that family is not determined by the number of siblings.

 Even though many people see the value of keeping siblings together in the adoption process, it remains a debatable topic.
 In a forum discussion, there were many responses when someone asked about adopting an individual child versus the sibling group.
 Many responses stated that adoption agencies should try to keep the sibling group together at all costs.
 Others stated that there may be special circumstances or safety circumstances that do not allow that to happen, such as a large sibling group.
 In those cases, they try to put some siblings together in one home and the rest of the siblings in another home, so they are at least with some of their siblings.